 Artifacts & connecting objects

-Artifacts let you bring additional information into the process model, such as forms, other types of documents, images, url links and containers Add them from the modeler menu, or just drag and drop from your computer.
+Artifacts let you bring additional information into the process model, such as forms, other types of documents, images.
+Add them from the modeler menu, or just drag and drop from your computer.

 There are three types of connecting objects: